EveryOneIsGross/Sefirot/README.md

 This project is a chain of thought chatbot that uses the OpenAI API and the concept of sefira to generate answers and reflections for any question.
-A sefira is one of the 10 attributes or emanations of God in Kabbalah, a form of Jewish mysticism1.
+A sefira is one of the 10 attributes or emanations of God in Kabbalah, a form of Jewish mysticism.
 The chatbot can traverse the tree of sefirot and answer questions based on the worldview of each sefira.

-It also uses pyttsx3, a text-to-speech library, to speak the final reflection.
+Ultimately it reflects on the path taken and uses pyttsx3, a text-to-speech library, to speak the final reflection.

 ## Relation to Tree of Thought Chain